leandrocurioso/php-restful-hmac/README.md

 - general->secure_http: Set if the application is running in HTTPS.
 Use true or false;
 - general->application_charset: Set the application charset;
 - general->application_timezone: Set the application timezone. (http://php.net/manual/en/timezones.php);

 - router->application_localhost: Set if the application is running on localhost.
 Use true or false;
 - router->base_url: Set the base url of the application, if you are not running in localhost just use a single slash / ;

+- service->base_url: Set the base url of the application, if you are not running in localhost just use a single slash / ;